Judgement: The Fox was simply outstanding in all three Tests

 Seminal moment: It’s been 50 years since an All Black has been sent off in Test rugby which frankly defies belief given some of the incidents we have witnessed.
 Jerome Garces’ decision to send Sonny Bill Williams packing in the second Test sent a big and welcome message around the rugby world.
 Nobody is immune, not even a good bloke like Williams.
 Great players can occasionally do bad things.

 Unluckiest Lions: Jonathan Joseph looked in good nick but never really got a chance to shine.
 Iain Henderson and Tommy Seymour would have been capped on other tours, ditto Dan Biggar who excelled for the midweek team.
-Peter O'Mahony didn't do much wrong as captain in the first Test but didn't feature again on tour.
+Peter O’Mahony didn’t do much wrong as captain in the but didn’t feature again on tour.

 New Zealand player of the Series: Has to be centurion Kieran Read, but Aaron Smith wasn’t far behind and Brodie Retallick was outstanding.